agrogan97/psychex/docs/source/examples/ho_22_example.rst

     #. *before movement* - to implement rules about where they can move, i.e. not into walls or obstacles
     #. *after movement* - to apply logic after a move, such as updating position, changing an aesthetic, etc.

-The *handleMovement* method allows you to pass in each of these, which it'll wrap into a single callback.
+The gridworld *handleMovement* method allows you to pass in each of these, which it'll wrap into a single callback.
 The first will run, and if it returns *true*, it will trigger the second.
 You can also define a control *mode*, and specify whether the player should use arrow keys, the *w-a-s-d* keys, or just operate through mouse clicks.